MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ---
-description: Use the Sources tool in Microsoft Edge DevTools to view the JavaScript files that are returned from the server, experimentally edit the JavaScript files, and use the JavaScript debugger on them.
-Also supports Workspaces, to edit local JavaScript files.
+description: Use the Sources tool to view, modify, and debug JavaScript that's returned by the server, and to inspect the resources that make up the current webpage.
+To use the Sources tool as a development environment, add source files to a Workspace.
 title: Sources tool overview
 author: MSEdgeTeam
 ms.author: msedgedevrel